BNLNLP/PPI-Relation-Extraction/README.md

   --overwrite_output_dir
 ```

-You can find the hyperparameter settings of the datasets in [config]: config/hyper-parameters configuration.txt
+You can find the hyperparameter settings of the datasets in [hyper-parameters configuration.txt][config]

+[config]: config/hyper-parameters configuration.txt

 ## Results